Sabrina Cowden

 Marketing Coordinator

+Sarah began practicing yoga at the fitness center in college after a background of dance and cheerleading, thinking she would be “good” at it.
+She learned very quickly that there is no “good at yoga.”
+And that’s what made Sarah fall in love with the practice—she was no longer performing for others but instead focusing on her own wellbeing.
 Originally from North Carolina, Sarah moved to Nashville in 2017 and found her new home with the Small World Yoga community.
-She received her 200-hour teacher training certification through Baptiste Power Yoga Nashville in 2018.
+She received her 200-hour teacher training certification in 2018 and her 500-hour certification in 2020, both through Small World Yoga.
 Over the years, Sarah has taught a wide variety of students, from kindergartners to 90-year-old seniors, and in a variety of styles, including power, gentle, chair, and kids’ yoga, supporting Small World’s mission that yoga is for every body.
-She received her 500-hour certification in 2020 with Baptiste Power Yoga Nashville.

 Outside of yoga, Sarah writes young adult novels and plays too many video games.